EveryPCOSBody

 What exactly is a polycystic ovary?

 A cystic or polycystic ovary in relation to PCOS aren't true "cysts".
-The ovary is usually oversized, due to an abnormally large number of underdeveloped eggs that start the ovulation process, however due to hormone imbalances, do not complete.
+The ovary is usually oversized, due to an abnormally large number of underdeveloped follicles or eggs that start the ovulation process, however due to hormone imbalances, do not complete.
 These underdeveloped eggs are visible near the surface of the ovary, looking like many small cysts.
 While some people may have cystic and/or polycystic ovaries with PCOS, others may not.
-Cystic ovaries is not a requirement of PCOS!
-At the same time, people with cystic ovary/ies may not have PCOS at all.
-Cystic ovary/ies are only one possible symptom of PCOS.
+Having cystic ovaries is not a requirement of PCOS!
+True cysts on ovaries can happen at any time to any person with ovaries, regardless of PCOS diagnosis.
+"Cystic" ovary/ies are only one possible symptom of PCOS.

 Is It Really PCOS?

-If you suspect PCOS and have not yet been diagnosed, be aware that other causes of some of the significant PCOS side effects could be potentially a separate health issue, such as potentially one of the following.
-Your symptoms should be investigated with your doctor for a formal diagnosis:
+If you suspect PCOS and have not yet been diagnosed, be aware that other causes of some of the significant PCOS side effects could be potentially a separate health issue, such as potentially one of the below.
+Your symptoms should be investigated with your doctor for a formal diagnosis, including labs and full diagnosis of your condition.

 * Hashimoto's Syndrome